GENERAL INFORMATION: 503-823-4000

 (Chapter added by Ordinance No. 187151; effective September 1, 2015.)

 A. “Administrative Act” means a final action, decision, determination, or order of Council, a bureau, department, or office.
-Administrative acts do not include legislative acts of Council, any City employment action, decision, determination, or order, or any action, decision, determination, or order applying Title 33 of the Code.
+Administrative acts do not include legislative acts of Council, any City employment action, decision, determination, or order, or any action, decision, determination, or order that is subject to the review procedures set forth in Title 33 of the Code.

 B. “Administrative Appeal” means appeals of administrative acts by appellants when the right to appeal is provided by Code or rule, and the Code or rule requires the appeal to be decided by a bureau, department, office, board, hearings officer, or Council acting in its quasi-judicial capacity.